Margarita Tsiros

 Available For Media Comment.

 Dr Margarita Tsiros is a Senior Lecturer in Physiotherapy.
-As a clinician, researcher and educator with more than 20 years experience in paediatrics, she is passionate about the health and wellbeing of children and adolescents.
-Dr Tsiros is a co-director of UniSA’s IIMPACT in Health Research Concentration (Innovation, IMPlementation And Clinical Translation in Health).
+As a clinician, researcher and educator with more than 25 years experience in paediatrics, she is passionate about the health and wellbeing of children and adolescents.
+Dr Tsiros is a co-director of Adelaide University's IIMPACT in Health Research Concentration (Innovation, IMPlementation And Clinical Translation in Health).
 She is also a member of the ARENA Research Centre (Alliance for Research in Exercise, Nutrition and Activity).
-Dr Tsiros is the past Chair of the SA Paediatric Group of the Australian Physiotherapy Association and remains an active member.
+Dr Tsiros is a past Chair of the SA Paediatric Group of the Australian Physiotherapy Association and remains an active member.

 Margarita’s research strives to optimise the health, development and wellbeing of children and youth.
 She achieves this by conducting research that works with children, families, health professionals, health services, educators and the wider community.
 He main research focus is on helping kids to ‘move well’ and ‘move more’.
 Her research spans a range of paediatric topics and conditions, but she is particularly well known for her work in childhood overweight and obesity.
 She is a leading expert on the impact of overweight and obesity on children’s movement, function and wellbeing, providing insight into how we can set kids up for success in physical activity.
 She also conducts research exploring children’s play and other strategies to improve movement skills in children, including technology-enhanced therapeutic approaches.
 Her research publications have examined motor skills, quality of life, balance, strength, pain, cardiorespiratory fitness, physical activity, sedentary behaviours and activity participation.
 She has expertise in quantitative, qualitative, systematic reviews, scoping reviews and mixed methods research.